The e-Discovery and Information Governance Law Review: Poland

 The Supreme Court has stated that it is not necessary for an object to fall within the above-mentioned definition of a document to be treated as document evidence in criminal proceedings.6

 There are no specific rules for collecting electronic evidence.
 At the time of writing, there have been no announced changes to policy or legislation regarding electronic evidence in civil or criminal proceedings.

 Control and preservation

-The law does not provide for e-discovery obligations related to the preservation of ESI.
-There are provisions of law that relate to destroying or hiding evidence that is necessary for legal proceedings that apply to all types of evidence.
+Polish law does not provide for e-discovery obligations related to the preservation of ESI.
+There are provisions of law that relate to destroying or hiding evidence that are necessary for legal proceedings that apply to all types of evidence.

 Under the Code of Criminal Procedure, any user of a device containing digital data or a computer system in which data is stored, including correspondence sent via email, is obliged to hand it over to a court or prosecutor, or – in urgent cases – at the request of the police or other authority (if the data constitutes evidence in a given case).
 If an individual does not voluntarily hand over evidence, the evidence can be taken by the appropriate authority by force.
 To detect or seize electronic data that may constitute evidence, relevant authorities (including the police) can search premises and other places where there are reasonable grounds to believe that the data could be.

-Any person who hinders or prevents criminal proceedings by concealing, destroying or distorting evidence (including destroying digital data) may be subject to criminal sanctions, including imprisonment for up to five years.
+Any person who hinders or prevents criminal proceedings by concealing, destroying or distorting evidence (including destroying digital data) may be subject to criminal sanctions, including up to five years' imprisonment.
 Destruction of evidence covers any act that prevents judicial authorities from discovering a crime or proving that the perpetrator is at fault.